DigiMancer3D/omni_shapes/README.md

 </br>
 </br></br><hr>

 &nbsp; <i>3D's Note:</br>&nbsp; &nbsp; <b>The Simple Omni Game method has many bugs so the most recent version has not been updated.
 I am making explination images to help reconfigure the maths and checks to get the array pairing working up to 3 dimensions.
 I was wanting to go beyond 3 dimensions and found a syncing bug that happens in some higher dimension formats because of the current paring bug.
 Next will be images and hopefully eventually a rule set to help others find more Omni Shapes which are just a different way to look at Polyominoes!
-(The name Omni comes from me unable to say "Polyomino" so when I attempt to say the same word it comes out, "Poly-Omni-O", but I continued to call them Omni Shapes as I discovered these "Between Complexity Topologies" (my perspective on what are Polyominoes) can create almost any shape.
-Now that I've made the frist few images, I have discovered why the syncing happens.
-Arrays within arrays may sync if the external array has only one sign or flips-flops signs in a consistent pattern.
-This does mean that an internal dimension like the 4th, 5th & 6th dimensions are going to have to track something other than object placement.
-For example, using the delta or alpha-plane (which is the distance from you) tracks the amount of light difference upon a location as well as if it is null or not.
-Another example is the 4th dimension tracks the number of touching boxes including if it is null or not.
-These have to be done in a single digit or decimaled-digit but I believe there should be a single digit solution to the dualities of differences (what we are tracking in the array-based method).</b></i>
+(The name Omni comes from me unable to say "Polyomino" so when I attempt to say the same word it comes out, "Poly-Omni-O", but I continued to call them Omni Shapes as I discovered these "Between Complexity Topologies" (my perspective on what are Polyominoes) can create almost any shape.</b></i>
 </br><hr></br></br>

 # Omni Shape Rules & Explinations